MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/report-issues.md

 > [!Note]
 > - The keyboard shortcut doesn't work in the Knowledge article search page.
-> - The keyboard shortcut works only on Channel Integration Framework iframe and widget iframe.
-The shortcut doesn't work on other iframe and any web resource that embeds another iframe.
+> - The shortcut doesn't work on any web resource that embeds another iframe.

 ## Diagnostic report information